fchastanet/my-documents/HowTo/HowTo-Write-Bash-Scripts/00-Basic-BestPractices.md

   replacing argX with the real argument name.
 Eg:
   `Filters::directive "${FILTER_DIRECTIVE_REMOVE_HEADERS}"` You have to prefix
   all your constants to avoid conflicts.
+- instead of adding a new arg to the function with a default value, consider using an env variable that can be easily overridden before calling the function.
+Eg: `SUDO=sudo Github::upgradeRelease ...` It avoids to have to pass previous arguments that were potentially defaulted.

 ## 7. some commands default options to use